 Visit the museums

 Mexico City boasts over 150 museums, making it the capital with the most museums in the world.
-While there are plenty of hidden gems and niche interest spots hidden in and amongst the 150, there are also tons that are often considered must-visits.
+While there are plenty of Mexico City hidden gems and niche interest spots hidden in and amongst the 150, there are also tons that are often considered some of the best places to visit in Mexico City.

-If you want to learn more about the history of Mexico, then the Museo Nacional de Antropología should be your top choice, but be warned, it’s massive and you’re unlikely to see it all in a day.
+If you want to learn more about the history of Mexico, then the Museo Nacional de Antropología (National Museum of Anthropology) should be your top choice, but be warned, it’s massive and you’re unlikely to see it all in a day.
 Instead, choose the area that interests you most and stick to it.

-If you like art then Museo Soumaya, Museo Tamayo and pretty much any art gallery in Roma/Condesa will be well worth your time.
+If you like art then Museo Soumaya, Museo Tamayo and pretty much any fine arts gallery in Roma/Condesa will be well worth your time.
+And if you want to learn about Aztec history, Museo del Templo Mayor with its exhibits about the teotihuacan pyramids would be a great choice.
 You should definitely narrow down your options before you get to Mexico City though, otherwise it will just be overwhelming.

 Walk in the park

 A Mexico City tour wouldn’t be complete without a walk in the park.
-The Bosque de Chapultepec is an essential stop for any traveller in the Mexican capital and given that it’s situated right in the heart of the historic centre, next to the famous Paseo de la Reforma (also worth exploring on foot), it makes the ideal destination.
+The Bosque de Chapultepec is an essential stop for any traveller in the Mexican capital and given that it’s situated right in the heart of the historic center (which is also a UNESCO World Heritage Site), next to the famous Paseo de la Reforma (also worth exploring on foot), it makes the ideal destination.
 Full of tame squirrels who’ll eat crackers and nuts right from your hand, there are also plenty of museums dotted in and amongst the trees, including the aforementioned Museo Tamayo and the excellently curated Castillo de Chapultepec.

 However, while Chapultepec is great, there are numerous other parks that shouldn’t be overlooked, including the art deco masterpiece Parque México in Condesa and the Viveros Coyoacán tree nursery in the southeast of the capital.